rolemadelen/euisblue.github.io/_posts/algorithm/sorting/merge/2020-06-26-en-algorithm-sorting-merge.md

 lang: en
 ---

+<div class="updated">update (2020-07-05): divide and conquer pros/cons added</div>

 ## Merge Sort
 This algorithm is known as the **divide-and-conquer** algorithm.
 It breaks the problem into several subproblems that are similar to the original larger problem but smaller in size.
  It solve subproblems recursively and then combine these solutions to create a solution to the original problem.
-Merge sort is also a stable sort.

 Divide and Conquer approach involves three steps:
 1. **Divide** the problem into several subproblems.
 2. **Conquer** the subproblems by solving them recursively.
 3. **Combine** the solutions to the subproblems into the solution for the original problem.

+The **advantage** of Divide and Conquer algorithm.
+- Can solve a difficult problem by dividing into smaller sub-problems.
+  + for example) Tower of Hanoi
+- It usses cache effectively.
+  + When the problem becomes simple enough to conquer it, it can be solved within the cache without accessing the slower main memory.

+The **disadvantage** of Divide and Conquer algorithm.
+- This algorithm uses recursion and recursion is slow.
+- Recursive call stacks the stack frame which increases the memory usage.

 <div class="divider"></div>